XspeedPL/XSharedLibrary/README.md

 # XSharedLibrary
-Xposed Framework modules library for Android 2.3-6.0 used by most, if not all, my modules
+Xposed Framework modules library for Android 4.0-8.1 used by most, if not all, my Xposed modules